-- recent inspection reports and returned QIPs - recent correspondence with the home - the management of medicine related incidents.
+- recent inspection reports and returned QIPs - recent correspondence with the home - the management of medicine related incidents reported to RQIA since the last medicines management inspection.

-During the inspection we met with one resident, one senior care assistant and two care assistants.
+During the inspection we met with four residents, one resident's family and two senior care assistants.